Using VS Code To Build An Azure Function And SQL Database App With .Net Core On Azure Cloud

 The Extensions for VS Code

 The first thing we should do is to set up our development environment, that is, the VS code.
-Therefore, you should install these two extensions: Azure Functions Extension and NuGet Package Manager.
+Therefore, you should install these two extensions: Azure Functions Extension

 With the help of Azure Functions Extension, we can quickly create, debug, manage, and deploy serverless apps directly from VS Code.
+By using the NuGet Package Manager Extension, we can add a new package easily in VS Code.

 Since we will use .Net Core 3.1 and dependency injection in our .NET Azure Functions app, therefore, we need some extra Nuget packages.